High School Counselor FAQ

 UGA guarantees admission to students graduating as the valedictorian or salutatorian of any SACS accredited Georgia high school, if these applicants meet Board of Regents requirements and submit an admission application with supporting documents by the deadline.
 We must have documented proof of the student’s rank from the student’s high school.

-The Georgia Certificate of Merit Program recognizes the top 5% or students in the junior class.
+The Georgia Certificate of Merit Program recognizes the top 10% of students in the junior class.
 Nominations and submission instructions will be available in January.

 For a small number of highly qualified applicants, the opportunity to be a Dual Enrollment student is a viable option.
 Prospective students living in the Athens area have the opportunity to take classes part-time at UGA while still enrolled in high school.
 Please visit our Dual Enrollment page for more information